eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/core/policy/standardQosPolicies.rst

 See |ReaderDataLifecycleQosPolicy-api|.

 Under normal circumstances, the DataReader can only reclaim the resources associated with data instances if there are no writers and all the samples have been taken.
-But this fact can cause problems if the application doesn't take those samples as the service will prevent the DataReader from reclaiming the resources and they will remain in the DataReader indefinitely.
+But this fact can cause problems if the application does not take those samples as the service will prevent the DataReader from reclaiming the resources and they will remain in the DataReader indefinitely.
 This QoS exist to avoid that situation.